cloudControl/documentation/Add-on Documentation/Alias.md

  $ cctrlapp APP_NAME/DEP_NAME alias APP_NAME.cloudcontrolled.com
  ~~~

  The verification code is case sensitive and includes a space after the colon.
+Please ensure, it keeps the exact same syntax in the TXT records text or the alias will not get verified.

  1. Add it as a TXT record to your domain.